 Detroit Metro Regional Motorcycle Safety Schedule

 Requirements: must have a valid email address on file with the College.
 Must complete the online eCourse prior to your class start date and bring the completion certificate to the first class session.
-Link to the eCourse will be distributed by the College via email at least 1 week prior to the start date of your class.
-If you have not received an email by this time, please contact our office at (734) 462- 4448.
+Link to the eCourse will be distributed by the College via email at least one week prior to the start date of your class.
+If you have not received an email by this time, please contact our office at (734) 462-4448.

 Prerequisite: ability to ride a bicycle.

-A one day course designed for the experienced but unlicensed rider to become licensed and legal.
+This course is designed for the experienced but unlicensed rider to become licensed and legal.
 Many experienced, licensed riders use this course as a refresher and skills tune up.
 Topics include: braking, counter steering, turning, speed judgment, and other techniques necessary for the experienced rider to operate a motorcycle skillfully and safely.
 Each student must provide their own motorcycle.
-Scooters will be allowed in this class.
+Scooters are permitted in this class.
 Sharing is not allowed.
 The cycle must be titled, properly registered, and display a valid license plate.
 Each student must provide proof of insurance and the bike must pass a safety inspection.
 Successful completion allows a student to waive the Secretary of State riding skills test.

 Prerequisite: ability to ride a bicycle.